Bellagio (resort): Hotel

 The Bellagio hotel has 3,933 rooms.
 It originally opened with 3,005 rooms, including 401 suites.
 A renovation of the main tower rooms took place in 2003.
 The Spa Tower, finished a year later, added 928 rooms, bringing the resort to its current number.
 The original tower is 36 stories, while the Spa Tower contains 33.

 The hotel's suites, as well as the rooms in the Spa Tower, were renovated in 2007.
 Rooms in the main tower received a six-month, $70 million renovation in 2011.
 A $40 million renovation of the Spa Tower rooms began in 2012 and concluded the following year.
 From 2014 to 2015, renovations took place on the main tower suites.
 It was the final phase of the $165 million remodeling project that began in 2011.
-Another renovation of the main tower rooms took place during 2021.
+Another renovation of the main tower rooms took place during 2021, and a $110 million renovation of the Spa Tower is scheduled for completion by October 2023.

 The 4000 sqft Chairman Suite includes an indoor garden, a home theater system, several fireplaces, a bar, and fulltime butler service.

 A restored 19th century fountain sits in the hotel lobby, near the Conservatory.
 In 2015, a sculpture representing Earth's elements was placed outside the main hotel entrance.
 It was created by artist Masatoshi Izumi, who hand-carved it out of four basalt stones, each one weighing at least 17,000 pounds.